FAQs - Max Planck School of Photonics

 The test must be taken within a specified time span.
 During the test, you will probably not have enough time to answer all the questions, so you might select the ones you feel most comfortable with first.
 You will receive more information about the test if you are invited.

 The test for the research phase is more aimed at your personal abilities that are important for independent research.
 For example, you might have to review a paper yourself or develop an idea.
-The test will be in a "take-home-exam" format and you will be able to select some of the presented questions instead of answering all of them.
+The test must be taken within a specified time span.
+During the test, you will probably not have enough time to answer all the questions, so you might select the ones you feel most comfortable with first.
 You will receive more information about the test if you are invited.

 Documents necessary for application: